Installation

 If you later want to update Imbo you can bump the version number you have specified in composer.json and run:

-Regarding the Imbo version you are about to install you can use dev-master for the latest released version, or you can use a specific version if you want to (recommended).
+Regarding the Imbo version you are about to install you can use dev-main for the latest released version, or you can use a specific version if you want to, which is strongly recommended.
 Head over to Imbo on Packagist to see the available versions.
-If you’re more of a YOLO type of person you can use dev-develop for the latest development version.
-If you choose to use the dev-develop branch, expect things to break from time to time.

 Imbo strives to keep full BC in minor and patch releases, but breaking changes can occur.
 The most secure way to install one or more Imbo servers is to specify a specific version (for instance 3.0.0, or by using semver: ^3.0) in your composer.json file.
 Read the Imbo ChangeLog and the Upgrading Imbo chapter before doing an upgrade.